I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ne-d3dhal--d3dhal-dp2operation.md

 ### -field This token is returned by the driver in a response buffer and indicates the presence of query data in the response buffer.
-The driver specifies one or more <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2responsequery.md">D3DHAL_DP2RESPONSEQUERY</a> structures that identify previously issued queries and specify the size of the data related to the queries.
+The driver specifies one or more D3DHAL_DP2RESPONSEQUERY structures that identify previously issued queries and specify the size of the data related to the queries.
 Each D3DHAL_DP2RESPONSEQUERY is followed by its query data.

 </dl>
 </dd>

-### -field <a id="D3DDP2OP_GENERATEMIPSUBLEVELS"></a><a id="d3ddp2op_generatemipsublevels"></a><b>D3DDP2OP_GENERATEMIPSUBLEVELS</b>
+### -field D3DDP2OP_GENERATEMIPSUBLEVELS

 <dd>
 <dl>